UnderYourSpell/tspgo/README.md

 This Go implementation builds on my C++ implementation and I hope to explore this problem and the algorithms that solve it by using the Go language.

 ### Genetic Algorithm
-Currently, the only algorithm I have working is the Genetic Algorithm (GA).
+Currently, the only algorithm working is the Genetic Algorithm (GA).
+In main.go, type the name of the problem and adjust paramaters.

+### Christofides
+Work in Progress...